 I will lift up mine eyes.
-Whence cometh our help?
+Whence

 Our help cometh from waiting in silent worship for the moving of the Spirit among us.

 Pray for the peace of Jerusalem.
 Pray also for the peace of Cairo, of Belfast, of Johannesburg, of all the world's cities.
 Let them prosper who love peace and labor long for it.